crteensy/DmaSpi/README.md

 - interrupt vector table in RAM

 This is a library for teensyduino that facilitates the use of SPI0 with DMA.
 In its current state, it's dead simple and uses the following hardware resources:
-- SPI0
-- SPI0_CTAR0 for transfer attributes
+- SPI0, using SPI transactions
-- DMA channels 0 and 1 for Rx and Tx, respectively
+- 2 dynamically allocated DMA channels
-- DMA channel 0 ISR

 The library comes with a set of utility classes for selecting slaves, see ChipSelect.h